haddocking/pdb-tools/CONTRIBUTING.md

 python setup.py test

 # When you have committed all your changes, run flake8 to make sure there are
 # no style issues.
+You can find our flake8 settings in `setup.cfg`.
-pip install flake8  # Optional obviously
+python -m pip install flake8
-flake8 --ignore E501,E731 --statistics bin/
+flake8 .

 # Update the documentation, if you added new tools (or changed docstrings).
 cd docs/